Zapdatt/Simply-Love-SM5-Z-ap-mod/README.md

   * 3D-models and animations for grades from ITG2 and ITG3.
 (Animations such as how they appear on the result screen are not exact due to differences in themes).
   * Menu option for selecting grade style in advanced options.
   * Saving selected grade style to player profile.
+  * Introduce a menu option for selecting combo explosion with choice between ITG and Simply Love.
+  * Save selected combo explosion to player profile

 ## This fork does not:

-  * Include my personal judgement fonts, vocalizations, combo fonts, etc.
+  * Include my personal collection of judgement fonts, vocalizations, combo fonts, etc.
+  (It will however include the ones made by myself or friends, (curretly Rokoroyo))

 ## Planned additions:
-  * Introduce a menu option for selecting combo animations with choice between ITG2 and Simply Love.
   * Introduce ITG3's Full Combo animations.
   * Allowing for both the judgement counter and visualized pacemaker (or whatever it's called.
 The IIDX looking one) to be present at the same time.
   * Allow rebinding of folder close command.